We Ride (Bryan Martin song)

-"We Ride" is a song by American country music singer Bryan Martin, released on October 28, 2022, as the lead single from his third studio album Poets & Old Souls (2023).
+"We Ride" is a song by American country music singer Bryan Martin.
+It was released on October 28, 2022 as the lead single from his third studio album Poets & Old Souls.
 A sleeper hit, it received more attention in 2023 after having gained traction on the video-sharing app TikTok, and was released as Martin's debut single to country radio on September 18, 2023.
 It is Martin's first song to reach the Billboard Hot 100, debuting at number 96 and peaking at number 56.

 Background

 Regarding the creation of the song, Martin said, "My drummer and I wanted to write a song with some soul, we sat down and this is what we came up with.
 I hope this one touches people's hearts the same way it touched mine."
 Martin began teasing the song on TikTok in September 2022 through clips of him performing an acoustic version of it.
 The song has soundtracked more than 26,000 clips on the platform.